Got Questions? We Have Answers

 I Have A Medical Condition Or Injury.
 Can I Still Participate In Class?

 That depends.
-First, make sure with your doctor that it is ok that you ride a horse.
-If your doctor says its ok, discuss your situation with the head instructor before signing up, and expect to communicate with your instructor during the class.
+First, make sure with your doctor that it is alright for you to ride a horse.
+If your doctor says it's fine, discuss your situation with the head instructor before signing up, and expect to communicate with your instructor during the class.
 If you experience pain, you should stop.
-Roping lessons might be better for certain injuries and conditions, as it is easier to control your body movements, maintain good alignment, and avoid unexpected bumps.
+Roping lessons might be better for certain injuries and conditions, as it is easier to control your body movements, maintain good alignment, avoid unexpected bumps, and helps develop control and coordination.

 How do I volunteer?